Pinterest tag How Long Can You Leave a Tampon In? | Rael

 Pads

-If you don’t like pads, we’re guessing you haven’t worn them in a while.
+If you don’t like using a sanitary pad, we’re guessing you haven’t worn them in a while.
 Pads have come a long way, and they’re super absorbent without being bulky.
-Rael’s pads offer superior protection in the form of organic cotton that will never irritate your skin.
+Rael’s organic cotton cover pads offer superior protection in the form of organic cotton that will never irritate your skin.

 Liners